-The main concentration of credit risk, to which the Fund is exposed, arises from the Fund's investment in debt securities, cash and cash equivalents and other receivables.
+The main concentration of credit risk, to which the Fund is exposed, arises from the Fund's investment in government repurchase agreements and cash and cash equivalents.

-The exposure to credit risk for repurchase agreements is very low as the Fund has considered the collateral that the primary dealers provided which are government bills and bonds rated as AAA.
+The exposure to credit risk for repurchase agreements is very low as the Fund has considered the collateral that the primary dealers provided which are government bills and bonds rated as risk free.